quantum-compiler/atlas-artifact/README.md

-If you encounter `QASMParser fails to open $ATLAS_HOME/circuit/...`, please replace each occurrence of `$ATLAS_HOME` in `examples/legion-based/test_sim_legion.cc` and `examples/mpi-based/test_sim.cc` with the directory of atlas-artifact. in Step 1 because the `export` command may not be working properly.
+If you encounter `QASMParser fails to open $ATLAS_HOME/circuit/...`, please replace each occurrence of `$ATLAS_HOME` in `examples/legion-based/test_sim_legion.cc` and `examples/mpi-based/test_sim.cc` with the directory of atlas-artifact in Step 1 because the `export` command may not be working properly.

 ### HyQuas